|

 pressed his lips to the top of her head then raised his eyes to

-look at Haldir.
 The March Warden's face was wet with tears.

 "Legolas?"

-The last thing she remembered clearly was Legolas calling
+The last thing she remembered clearly was Legolas' calling

-her name.
-But Legolas had goneshe looked around for him,
+her name, but Legolas had goneshe looked around for him,

-desperatelyand she was completely surrounded by kneeling
+desperatelyand she was surrounded by kneeling orcs.

 up with its filthy hands and pulled her to her knees.
 "He

 is coming.
-Stay down"
+Stay down."

 "Who"